ypriverol/github-paper/REVIEWS.md

    and even 'teams' in rule 1; really one wants to get the individual or at most the individual + lab group oriented; 'organizations' (including the GitHub concept) are not immediately relevant.

+> R/ We undestand the reviewer point.
+However, we think we should explain most of the features and best practices of using github.
+We added different examples about how to use the different components of github and to explain in a better way every github/git concept.

 6. Rule 3 should be refined to emphasize that branches are really short-term departures from master; it is too easy for academic